void

 © LA-PNP

-Na Příkopě is mentioned as Oberleutnant Lukáš was on the way to the corner of this street and Panská ulice to meet a lady when the fatal encounter with Oberst Kraus took place.
+Na Příkopě is mentioned as Oberleutnant Lukáš was on his way to the corner of this street and Panská ulice to meet a lady when the fatal encounter with Oberst Kraus occurred.

 Background

-Na Příkopě is a well-known street in Prague, often simply called Příkopy, one of the more up-market shopping streets.
-During Austria this area was dominated by Germans and was one of the most exclusive streets in the city.
+Na Příkopě is a well-known street in Prague, often simply called Příkopy, and is one of the more upmarket shopping streets.
+During Austria, this area was dominated by Germans and was among the most exclusive streets in the city.

-In German the street was known as Am Graben, a parallel to the similarly exclusive and like-named street in Vienna.
-The name is literally translated On the Moat.
+In German, the street was known as Am Graben, a parallel to the similarly exclusive and similarly named street in Vienna.
+The name is literally translated as On the Moat.

 Drunk and disorderly

-"German" Příkopy would not have been the street Hašek most frequently visited, but one incident is recorded.
-At 3 in the morning 1 January 1905 Hašek caused disorder on this street.
-Totally drunk he waved his arms around and also insulted German students.
+The "German" Příkopy would not have been the street Hašek most frequently visited, but one incident is recorded.
+At three o'clock in the morning on 1 January 1905, Hašek caused a disturbance on this street.
+Completely drunk, he waved his arms about and insulted German students.
 One of the witnesses to the incident was the "German philosopher" Paul Kisch, brother of the eventually famous Egon Erwin Kisch.
-The perpetrator admitted to being very drunk and said he couldn't remember much of it.
+The perpetrator admitted to being very drunk and said he could not remember much of it.
 A record of the incident is stored in the police archives, translated into Czech by Břetislav Hůla.

 Quote(s) from the novel